How much does membership cost?

 How are permits distributed?

 A list of fishing available for the current season can be found in your membership handbook and on the PDAA website, on individual Our Fishing beat pages, and summarised on the Members Fishing page.

 Permits are available online (via the Supersaas online booking system, with permits issued by email), by post, or by collection in person from PD Malloch’s tackle shop in Perth.
 The Availability section of each beat page described the various options.

 The member fills in the beats and dates he or she wishes to fish and sends it back to the salmon secretary.
 The names and dates are entered into a spreadsheet and an electronic ballot is run.

-Details of the dates and beats awarded will be sent by post or email back to the member along with the required permit for the day(s) awarded – this will have to be printed out and carried on your person when fishing, or simply as an email permit on your phone, along with PDAA membership card and handbook.
+Details of the dates and beats awarded will be sent by post or email back to the member along with the required permit for the day(s) awarded – this can be printed out and carried on your person when fishing, or simply as an email permit on your phone, along with PDAA membership card and handbook.

 The ballot details are then entered into the Supersaas online booking system, so that cancellations and rebooking of available places can be made.